effector/effector/src/content/docs/en/api/effector-react/createStoreConsumer.md

 ## `createStoreConsumer(store)` {#createStoreConsumer-store}

-Creates store-based react component which is watching for changes in the store.
+Creates a store-based React component which is watching for changes in the store.
 Based on _Render Props_ technique.

 ### Arguments {#createStoreConsumer-store-arguments}